kontent-ai/delivery-sdk-net/README.md

 });
 ```

+#### Retrieving unpublished content

+To preview the unpublished content, you need to create DeliverClient instance with both Project ID and Preview API key.
+The Preview API key is part of your Kentico Deliver project.
+For more details, please read: https://kenticocloud.com/docs#previewing-unpublished-content-using-deliver-api

 ### Response structure

 #### Single content item response

-The **DeliverResponse** is a typed wrapper of the JSON response from Kentico Deliver API endpoint for retrieving single content item that is described here: http://docs.kenticodeliver.apiary.io/#reference/0/one-content-item/get-specific-content-item
+The **DeliverResponse** is a class representing the JSON response from Kentico Deliver API endpoint for retrieving single content item.
+Full description of the response format is described here: http://docs.kenticodeliver.apiary.io/#reference/0/one-content-item/get-specific-content-item

-* If you query a single item, you will receive a DeliverResponse instance that contains the **ContentItem** you requested and Modular content as a dynamic.
+* If you query a single item, you will receive a DeliverResponse instance that contains the **ContentItem** you requested and Modular content in a dynamically typed property.

-#### Single content item response
+#### Listing response

-The **DeliverListingResponse** is a typed wrapper of the JSON response from Kentico Deliver API endpoint for retrieving multiple content items that is described here: http://docs.kenticodeliver.apiary.io/#reference/0/all-content-items/get-all-content-items
+The **DeliverListingResponse** is a class representing the JSON response from Kentico Deliver API endpoint for retrieving multiple content items.
+Full description of the response is described here: http://docs.kenticodeliver.apiary.io/#reference/0/all-content-items/get-all-content-items

 * If you query a multiple items, you will receive a DeliverListingResponse instance that contains:
  * **Pagination** property containing information about current page, number of items, next page URL etc.
- * List of Content Items that contains the items you requested
+ * List of content items that contains the items you requested.
- * Modular content as dynamic
+ * Modular content items in dynamically typed property.

 #### ContentItem structure

- * ContentItem then contains:
+ * ContentItem class provides the following properties:
-  * System with metadata such as code name, display name, type, or site map locations.
+  * System property with metadata such as code name, display name, type, or site map locations.
-  * Elements as a dynamic object containing all the elements of your content structured by code names.
+  * Elements as a dynamically typed property containing all the elements included in the response structured by code names.
-  * Methods for easier access to certain types of content elements such as modular content, or assets
+  * Methods for easier access to certain types of content elements such as modular content, or assets.

 ##### Examples:
 * Retrieving name of article: